bbartling/predictive-occ-modeling/README.md

 with at least a timestamp column and a numeric occupancy column.
 The column names can be customised via command‑line arguments.

-### Notebooks

-The `notebooks` folder contains an example Jupyter notebook that demonstrates concepts such as stationarity tests, baseline models and lag analysis.
-It uses both the occupancy dataset and a weather dataset to highlight differences between stationary and non‑stationary signals.

 ### Source code